gaiafest/gaiafest-static/content.md

-### GaiaFest: a decentralised climate action Festival (22:00 UTC)
+### GaiaFest: a decentralised climate action Festival (24:00 CET)
-1. The Art of Climate Storytelling - Jerry, Jay Golden?, Chetna
+1. The Art of Climate Storytelling
-1. Visualising Gaia - Julian, David, Dylan
+1. Visualising Gaia
-1. Games for Change - Lyra, Daivd
+1. Games for Change
 1. Governing Gaia: 100% Gaia
 1. Roadmap and Call to Action
 2. Shed Session - final song performance